Shazam! (film): Plot

-Sivana deduces Billy's identity and takes his foster siblings hostage.
-Billy agrees to transfer his powers to Sivana in exchange for their safety.
-They go to the Rock of Eternity to use the wizard's staff to affect the transfer, but the children attack Sivana.
-Billy observes Sivana becomes vulnerable when all seven Sins leave his body.
+Sivana deduces Billy's identity and takes his foster siblings hostage; Billy agrees to transfer his powers to him in exchange for their safety.
+They go to the Rock of Eternity to use the wizard's staff to effect the transfer, but the children attack Sivana.
+Billy observes that Sivana becomes vulnerable when all seven Sins leave his body.
 Sivana pursues them to a winter carnival and unleashes the Sins upon the crowd.
-Remembering the wizard's words, Billy uses the staff to share his powers with his siblings, transforming them into adult superheroes like him before he breaks the staff.
+Remembering the wizard's words, Billy uses the staff to share his powers with his foster siblings, transforming them into adult superheroes like him before he breaks the staff in half.
 The Shazam Family battles against the Sins while Billy faces down Sivana.
-Billy goads Envy into leaving Sivana vulnerable and recaptures them after forcefully pulling the Eye out of Sivana's head.
+He goads Envy into leaving Sivana powerless and recaptures the Sins after forcefully pulling the Eye out of Sivana's head.
+Billy and his foster siblings are hailed as heroes.

-Billy and his siblings are hailed as heroes.
-They return the Sins to their prison and realize they can use the Rock of Eternity as their superhero headquarters.
+Returning the Sins to their prison, they realize they can use the Rock of Eternity as their superhero headquarters.
 Billy finally accepts his foster parents and siblings as his "real" family.
 In his superhero form, he has lunch with his siblings at school, revealing to Freddy's surprise that he has also invited Superman.

-In a mid-credits scene, the imprisoned Sivana is approached by a talking caterpillar, who proposes an alliance.
+In a mid-credits scene, the imprisoned Sivana is approached by a talking caterpillar who proposes an alliance.
+The post-credits scene features a silly banter between Shazam and Freddy.